 Interventions like the ones above are the ones that will truly influence users towards conversion and not just the cosmetic play that you do currently.

-Unless you do interventions along the above lines to influence user action, you cannot claim your Conversion Optimization efforts to be complete or meaningful.
+Unless you do interventions along the above lines to influence user action you cannot claim your Conversion Optimization plan and efforts to be complete or meaningful.

 |We have been handling conversion optimization for India’s largest NBFC, where we had over 15 different types of conversion goals all the way from buying a product, to subscribing to newsletters to applying for credit card etc. We facilitated profile authentication by using hashed customer id with unique visitor ID as well as combined both online and offline information to understand needs and preferences.
 We also created 10 variants for each offer and used multi-variate testing to deliver the best layout that drives conversion.
 Audience that showed interest (as evidenced by clicks and dwell time), but didn’t end up purchasing were aggregated and handed over to the business team every day for follow up and closure.
 Monthly business MIS revealed 36% of dropped-off audiences were converted through offline follow-up.|

 It needs a massive mental shift to acknowledge that conversion optimization is beyond cosmetic testing and influencing audience at interaction points where they least expect you to, actually works.
-Here’s what you have to do to achieve this.
+Here are some conversion optimization tips you can try to achieve this

-- Create capabilities to determine when users are stuck in your portal.
+- Create capabilities and utilize conversion optimization tools to determine when users are stuck in your portal.
 Remember, a long time spent in a website doesn’t mean higher engagement.
 It could well be because they can’t find the required information.
 Define events that signal this and configure those on analytical / experience testing platforms.

 - Define processes involving cross-channels to nudge your audience to move to the next stages.